cloneofsimo/t2i-adapter-diffusers/readme.md

 ## Usage

 Example code Using all of the adapters is at `test_all.py`.
 In short, you need to substitute `UNet2DConditionModel` to `T2IAdapterUNet2DConditionModel`.
+This can be done with patch_pipe.

 Example with keypose adapter: